bismuthfoundation/hypernode/doc/Notes.perso.md

 JWT for client/HN auth? - cf PyJWT, python micro services.

-hn_instance: opt config: what ip to listen on? (default all)
+DONE hn_instance: opt config: what ip to listen on? (default all)

 Since almost all code is async, maybe remove async_prefix we did not enforce everywhere, anyway.
 If so, use the docstring to add "Async" prefix instead to all async functions.